Search

 Rathgen-Forschungslabor The internationally networked Rathgen-Forschungslabor examines objects ranging from ancient times to the present day.
 It takes an interdisciplinary approach to clarifying matters of preservation, material, origin, and forgery.
 The seated figure of Hetepnjaus from the Ägyptisc

 Museumsinsel Berlin, Historical Center, and Humboldt Forum The Museumsinsel and the original building of the Staatsbibliothek zu Berlin are located in Berlin’s historical center.
-In the future, the Foundation will present its museums’ non-European collections at the Humboldt Forum there as well.
-The
+Moreover, the Foundations non-European collections are presented at the Humboldt Forum as well.
+The Museumsinsel as the O

 Restitution and Other Solutions Several objects from the Ethnological Museum have already been restituted or repatriated.
 Returning an object is, however, only one of many possible solutions.
 These are worked out in dialogue with members of the societies of origin.
 Hermann Parzinger returns grave go